 Peterson, J.M. and N.P.
 Hendricks.
 2016.
 “Economics of Water.”
 In K. Conca and E. Weinthal, eds.
 The Oxford Handbook of Water Politics and Policy.
 Oxford University Press.
 DOI: 10.1093/oxfordhb/9780199335084.013.22.

 Hendricks, N.P., I. Kisekka, V. Sharda, and M. Taylor.
 2018.
 “The Value of Water in GMD 5.”
 Report commissioned by Water Protection Association of Central Kansas.
 December 20, 2018.

 Hendricks, N.P.
 2017.
 “WOTUS Rule and Clean Water Act Fail to Provide Cost-Effective Improvements in Water Quality.”
 American Enterprise Institute.

-I teach AGEC 315 in the spring semesters.
-This is an undergraduate course that covers issues of world supply and demand for food, environmental and resource economics, international trade, and international development.
+AGEC 315 is an undergraduate course that covers issues of world supply and demand for food, environmental and resource economics, international trade, and international development.
 Students are introduced to the basic economic concepts related to these issues as well as developing a perspective on current issues facing global food and agricultural systems.

-This course includes MS and PhD students.
-This course develops tools and considers examples related to the analysis of agricultural policies.
+This graduate-level course develops tools and considers examples related to the analysis of agricultural policies.
 We examine the effects of price, income, and trade policies on consumer and producer welfare.
-We consider some actual policies and provide an historical sense of how policies have evolved.
-We also evaluate some of the literature that attempts to quantify the effects of distortions to agricultural incentives.
+We consider current policy issues as well as providing an historical sense of how policies have evolved.

-I teach 25% of this team-taught course for PhD students.
+I teach a module of this team-taught course for PhD students.
 In my module, I teach quasi-experimental methods such as matching estimators, instrumental variables, difference-in-differences, regression discontinuity, and quantile regression.
 I also discuss the use of cluster standard errors.